mcds-cmu/11637/_includes/syllabus/assessment.md

 On the Sail() Platform, you will also see two OPE (Online Programming Exercise) activities: a practice OPE and an OPE after Project 3.
 These are synchronous team-based exercises to expand your knowledge on the topics of the preceding projects.
 Each OPE is associated with a project and accounts for 5% of that project's grade.
 The first OPE, "OPE: Practice," is ungraded.

 ## Manual-graded Components
 In Project 3 and the final exam, some components are manually graded questions.
-Students must submit a pdf or images of their work on Canvas for manual grading.
+Students must submit a pdf their work on Canvas for manual grading.
 It is crucial for students to meticulously follow the submission guidelines on Canvas, ensuring that each image or page of their write-up is accurately associated with the relevant question.
 Any deviation from this process, leading to an unlinked or incorrectly linked submission, will be treated as an invalid response and will automatically receive a grade of zero.

 <!-- ## Midterm Exam
 A midterm exam will be administered during class time, adhering to the schedule outlined in the course calendar.
 This exam encompasses both programming and conceptual components, covering all learning objectives taught from the start of the semester up until the midterm.
 Students are strongly encouraged to thoroughly review all materials from Sail() and Torus in preparation for the exam.